TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual/Documentation/Introduction/Index.rst

 ..  attention::

-    Do not forget to set extension's version number in :file:`Settings.cfg` file, in the :code:`release` property.
+    Do not forget to set extension's version number in :file:`guides.xml` file, in the :code:`release` property.
     It will be automatically picked up on the cover page by the :code:`|release|` substitution.